-Trump once again brings up Hillary Clinton
+Trump questions whether Clinton coordinated with Russians

 The tweet also continues Trump's public criticism of Clinton.

-On Wednesday, the President mentioned his former rival three times while taking questions with Norwegian Prime Minister Edna Stolberg, referring to the former secretary of state as "my opponent."
+On Wednesday, the President referred to his former rival several times while taking questions with Norwegian Prime Minister Edna Stolberg.

-"I am for the strongest military that the United States ever had.
-Putin can't love that.
-But Hillary was not for a strong military, and Hillary, my opponent, was for windmills.
-And she was for other types of energy that don't have the same capacities at this moment, certainly," he said in the White House East Room.

-And asked about special counsel Robert Mueller's investigation into meddling in the 2016 election, Trump insisted there was "no collusion," invoking Clinton's July 2016 interview with the FBI, calling it "a very serious breach."
+Asked about special counsel Robert Mueller's investigation into meddling in the 2016 election, Trump insisted there was "no collusion," invoking Clinton's July 2016 interview with the FBI, calling it "a very serious breach."

 "Hillary Clinton had an interview where she wasn't sworn in, she wasn't given the oath, they didn't take notes, they didn't record, and it was done on the 4th of July weekend.
 That's perhaps ridiculous, and a lot of people looked upon that as being a very serious breach and it really was," he said.